cellular-tracking-technologies/data_tools/README.md

 "example.R" shows you example implementations of the data management and node health functions (also read comments, functions that produce files are commented out)
 "locate_example.R" is a template script for running the location functions

+## About the Functions

 There is a subfolder within this repo named "functions" which is full of, well, scripts that contain functions!
 You'll notice they're often called (via source()) at the top of the example scripts.
 This loads in the custom functions that I have written to handle CTT data.
 Ultimately, these will be rolled into an R package.

-## Functions

 ### Data Manager